siyanghao/TriggerBox/README.md

   - Digitize: Set any value lower than Low to 0 and any value higher than High to 5
   - Derivation and find a peak to find all rising and falling edge
 - Beepfinder:
+  - find the beep tone collected by microphone in postprocessing
   - short time Fourier transformation (STFT) to present a time history of spectrum
   - Cross-correlation to find a beep pattern on the STFT
+- InlineTrigger
+  - Generate a brust of pluses on the receiving of one TTL pluse.
 ## Hardware
 The listed hardware has been testified to be completable.
 Other alternatives may also be found since they are just common components
 - Arduino (nano, Uno for legacy versions)